peakhunt/u-boot-mainline-s5p4418/README.md

 And u-boot main doesn't get initialized properly.
 All you get is UART and command prompt.

 ## SPL size issue
-According to S5P4418 datasheet, the ROM boot code loads only 16 KB fro MMC.
+According to S5P4418 datasheet, the ROM boot code loads only 16 KB from MMC.
 According to my experiment, this turned out to be wrong.
 I still don't have correct information on this but it looks like loading 32K shouldn't be a problem.
 The incorrect information has affected my decision to disable DM/DTB in SPL to reduce SPL binary size.
 Anyway SPL boots up and works now so moving SPL to DM/DTB based code should be just a matter of time.